ShotaNaK-ui/chest_xray/README.md

 [Download Model Parameters](https://figshare.com/articles/software/CNN_models_trained_in_cross-validation/24268450)

-The zip file available for download from this link contains 10 sets of model parameters obtained through 10-fold cross-validation for the following architectures:
+The zip file available for download from this link contains 10 sets of model parameters obtained through 10-fold cross-validation for each of the following architectures:

 - ResNet18
 - ResNet50